carlnotsagan/ast400a/assignments/projects.md

 and feedback to your peers will also be considered for your final grading.

-The breakdown of the project/presentation grade is as follows:
+The breakdown of the project/presentation grade is as follows (in % of final grade):

--   50% for the oral presentation and QA (corresponding to 20% of the total final grade)
+-   12% for the oral presentation and 8% for presentation feedback/QA
--   40% for the written report (corresponding to 16% of the total final grade)
+-   16% for the written report
--   10% from how you provide feedback to others (corresponding to 4% of the total final grade).
+-   4% from how you provide feedback to others on their draft final reports

 **N.B.**: Regardless of the quantitative weight of each portion towards the grade, your engagement is necessary for the success of the others.